onedebos/restaurant-page/README.md

 # Restaurant Page

 > Building a bare-bones restaurant page using Javascript modules and webpack.
+Javascript is used to genereate the entire content of the website.

 ![screenshot](./screenshot.png)